 The Career Entry admission option is designed for students applying to the Diploma in Business Administration program who have a minimum of five years of business or related experience.
-In the professional judgment of the Program Leader, based on an assessment of work and educational experiences; and following an interview between the applicant and the Program Leader, course transfer credit and/or credit through Prior Learning Assessment (PLA) may be granted.
+In the professional judgment of the Program Leader, based on an assessment of work and educational experiences; and following an interview between the applicant and the Program Leader, course transfer credit and/ or credit through Prior Learning Assessment (PLA) may be granted.

-- Submit proof of "C+" in English 12, or EFP 12, or TPC 12; or "C" in ENGL 092 and ENGL 094; or ENGL 092 and ENGL 096; or ENGL 140; or ELD 092 and ELD 094; or ELD 097; or assessment; and, - Submit proof of "C" in Principles of Math 11, or Pre-calculus 11, or Foundations of Math 11, or Applications of Math 12; or "C+" in MATH 072; or assessment.
+- Submit proof of "C+" in English 12, or EFP 12; or "C" in ENGL 092 and ENGL 094; or ENGL 092 and ENGL 096; or ENGL 103 and ENGL 104; or ENGL 103 and ENGL 106, or ENGL 140; or ELD 092 and ELD 094; or ELD 097; or assessment; and, - Submit proof of "C" in Principles of Math 11, or Pre-calculus 11, or Foundations of Math 11, or Applications of Math 12; or "C+" in MATH 072, or MATH 135; or assessment.

-- Approval from the School of Business Exceptions Committee; - A detailed resume outlining a minimum of five years of related work experience; - Copies of transcripts related to postsecondary education as well as outlines of relevant business seminars, short courses, etc. that have been completed either through employers or through industry/trades associations.
+- Approval from the School of Business Exceptions Committee; - A detailed resume outlining a minimum of five years of related work experience; and, - Copies of transcripts related to postsecondary education as well as outlines of relevant business seminars, short courses, etc. that have been completed either through employers or through industry/trades associations.